Legal & Policies

 9. Cookies and Website

-The website https://lequeux-thomas.com may use cookies for audience measurement (Google Analytics) or functionality.
+The website https://lequeux-thomas.com may use cookies for audience measurement Google Analytics or functionality purposes.
 An information banner and consent system are in place in accordance with CNIL requirements.

 10. International Data Transfers

-• Standard mode (Mistral AI): data is hosted in the European Union by default.
-Mistral AI is a French company natively subject to GDPR.
-No transfer outside the EU is necessary by default.
+• Standard mode Mistral AI: data is hosted in the European Union by default.
+Mistral AI is a French company natively subject to the GDPR.
+No transfer outside the EU is required by default.

-• Private AI mode (OptIA Online): inference data transits through Modal's infrastructure (United States).
-Modal contractually commits to never accessing the content of function inputs and outputs and to deleting them after retrieval.
+• Private AI mode OptIA Online: inference data passes through Modal's infrastructure United States.
+Modal contractually undertakes never to access the content of function inputs and outputs and to delete them after retrieval.
 The AI model is operated exclusively by Thomas LEQUEUX Consulting in an isolated container.
-Modal's data processing terms are governed by their Data Processing Addendum (DPA).
+Modal's data processing terms are governed by their Data Processing Addendum DPA.

-• OptiBot conversation Cloud sync: if the user explicitly activates this option, conversations are stored on Supabase, in the European Union.
-No transfer outside the EU is necessary for this functionality.
+• Cloud sync of OptiBot conversations: conversations are stored on Supabase in the European Union in application-level encrypted form AES-256-GCM.
+No transfer outside the EU is required for this feature.

 ✨ Ethical Commitment Charter